JohnBlood/OpenYourMouth/Sandwiches/CheeseSandwich.md

 # Cheese sandwich
-## The stapel of the working human.
+## The staple of the working human.

 ### Ingredients
 |Ingredients|